 Adobe announced the public beta release of the next Photoshop, anyone can download and use the new release until it expires after the release of the actual product.
-Superstition, as it is codenamed, has, as usual, many new features; some just fine, others are very useful, almost “must have” features that may make the upgrade very compelling.
+Superstition, as it is codenamed, has, as usual, many new features.
+Some simply fine, other almost “must-have” features may make the upgrade very compelling.

 The light-colored panels, toolbar, menu, etc. in the previous versions could at times be distracting.
 Aside from the dark color, you will also find the toolbars and icons cleaner, clearer, and easier to discern.
 The filters menu has been reorganized in a more coherent and meaningful manner.
-Once you start using the menus you will also notice the restructured menu hierarchy which seem to make more sense.
+Once you start using the menus, you will also notice the restructured menu hierarchy which makes more sense.

 More Content Aware

 Photoshop CS5 brought the content-aware fill and spot healing tools, which most users loved.
 Now, there are a couple of additions to the content-aware suite, content-aware patch and content-aware move tools take their place next to others in the collection.
 They work with equal ease and with some frustrations at times.
 If a content-aware tool does not seem to work, the solution is to apply the tool to smaller areas at a time to complete the job at hand.

 Photoshop CS6 is a good deal faster than the earlier versions.
 Some work is done in the background, like saving a file, while you continue working.
 That is a very welcome feature.
 You will also find a major speed and functional improvement on tools like Liquify.
 On large or small images, Liquify works in real-time.
 Another welcome feature is the autosave feature.
 Photoshop saves your work at predetermined intervals, and in case of a system failure, you can retrieve your work mostly intact.
 That will be a much-appreciated function after the first power failure!